 I’m very good at living lean

 I recently had to move another trunk.
 This time, the trunk wasn’t a mass-produced conveyor belt item.
-It is a wooden trunk my husband bought for me in Malawi many years ago.
+My husband bought a wooden trunk for me in Malawi many years ago.
 He got it for me because I had to give up a similar trunk in a previous move.
 I was eager to see it when it arrived at my house.
 Inside, I had packed some fragile family Christmas ornaments, including a small hand-carved nativity set from Malawi.
 While the monetary value of the trunk and its contents wasn’t much, it was (and is) special.
-I’ve learned to “live lean” in the 37+ years we’ve been moving around Africa.
+I’ve learned to “live lean” in the many years we’ve moved around Africa.
 I can do without many creature comforts, but there are a few special things I drag around.
 I am very grateful that God made a way to get those items to us.

-Together with the trunk, we shipped a wooden rocking chair that has moved around the world with me.
+Together with the trunk, we shipped a wooden rocking chair that has traveled around the world with me.
 I had it made when our daughter was born in 1990.
-It’s simple and beautiful, but I wondered if it could withstand another flight in the cargo hold of an airplane.
-I’ve found no matter how many “fragile” signs you put on a box, no one pays attention.
+It’s simple and beautiful, but I wondered if it could withstand another flight in an airplane’s cargo hold.
+I’ve found that no matter how many “fragile” signs you put on a box, no one pays attention.

 The trunk and rocking chair arrived with some other boxes the other day.
-My first concern, as the truck was pulling into the driveway, was the rocking chair.
+As the truck was pulling into the driveway, my first concern was the rocking chair.
 The box containing the chair was oddly shaped and easy to spot among the mass of other boxes surrounding it.
 My heart beat a bit faster.
 I remembered it being delivered to our house in Zaire (now the DRC) just in time for me to rock our newborn to sleep.
-I didn’t have the money then to add cushions to its wooden frame, so I just cushioned it with extra pillows.
+I had no money to add cushions to its wooden frame, so I just cushioned it with extra pillows.
 That chair holds many memories.

 I breathed a big sigh of relief when the box holding the chair was opened.
 It appeared to have made the trip without a scratch.
 All the original screws were there, and it was put back together in minutes.